Circles, lines and time….Christmas Day 7

 Yes, I did not write while I was travelling.
 Daily writing did serve its purpose — I was able to get my work done and submitted; so as this year and this time of rest draw to a close, I am picking up the digital pen again, because I have a lot of writing ahead of me these next days and months.

 To prepare for the work and the new year ahead, I spent my vacation reading a book recommended to me over a year ago — Receiving the Day by Dorothy C. Bass.
-I could not have chosen a more wonderful book to read as I try to wrap my brain about my post-surgery life and thereceivingtheday opportunities that lay before me.
+I could not have chosen a more wonderful book to read as I try to wrap my brain about my post-surgery life and the opportunities that lay before me.

 The book is a wonderful reminder about the gift of time and, to put it bluntly, the many ways in which we misunderstand that gift and squander it.
 Oh yes, and some ways we might be able to change that, at least in our own lives.
 If you are interested in these questions, you should read it yourself…much of the text is beautifully written, inspirational prose that just can’t be accessed any other way.